Flora (film): Plot

+Ora continues on foot alone.
+She arrives at the railway and collapses.
+Waking up, she takes off her mask and hears the train coming.

 Production

 The film was privately funded by Vukovic’s family and friends, with a micro-budget estimated at $100,000 USD (or $120,000 CAD).
 Despite a budget of only $2000 for props, Vukovic was able to obtain props appropriate to the 1920s through eBay and a Canadian historian, Alan Skeoch.
 One of Vukovik's family members owns a 1931 Ford A Tudor which was featured in the opening of the film.
 Several of the cast members also participated in other aspects of the production, for example with Doran both playing the character Ora and leading Art Direction.

 Principal photography was carried out over six weeks from June 29 through August 16, 2015.
 Post-production was completed on October 1, 2016.
 Filming was performed in Val-Jalbert, a preserved ghost town in Québec, as well as Ottawa and Manitoulin Island in Ontario.
 Post-production was performed at Eggplant Picture & Sound in Toronto and completed on October 1, 2016.